PeterLauLukChen/GeoSeg/README.md

 ## Usage Pipeline

 ### Step 1: Data Preparation
-Replace the "data" folder with your own "gasp" folder from zarr.
+Upload the "data" folder with your own "gasp" folder from zarr.
 Maintain the folder name as "data".

 ### Step 2: Install Dependencies
 ```bash